Pylons/akhet/docs/index.rst

 **pyramid_sqla** is a library for Pyramid_ applications using SQLAlchemy_, and an application template that brings some of Pylons 1's features to Pyramid.
-This is an alpha release for community testing and feedback.
-The goal is a 1.0 release in time for Pyramid 1.0.
-API compatibility between versions is not guaranteed at this early stage.
+The API is now stable; version 1.0rc1 is a release candidate for 1.0.

-.. admonition:: Important version note
+.. admonition:: Important note for version 0.1 users

-   - Use version 0.2 with Pyramid>=1.0a10.
-   - Version 0.1's application template is compatible only with Pyramid==1.0a9.
-This is not declared in the app's setup.py!
-   - The reason is that 1.0a10 spun off the view  handling code to a separate package ('pyramid_handlers').
+   Pyramid 1.0a10 made an incompatible change for applications created with pyramid_sqla 0.1.
+To use these applications with Pyramid 1.0a10 or later, edit the applications' setup.py and add 'pyramid_handlers' to the 'requires' list, and reinstall the applications.

 .. _SQLAlchemy: http://sqlalchemy.org/
 .. _Pyramid: http://docs.pylonshq.com/pyramid/dev/